 This guy (presumably) alone has been keeping French elite intervention forces at bay for nearly 15 hours.
-You can bet your spare Quran that he is scoring big Mujahidin PR creds.
+You can bet your spare Koran that he is scoring big Mujahidin PR creds.
 "La Republique" should stop this circus dead in its tracks right now.

 Bits and pieces from the press conference with Molins, the public prosecutor: